 Takata pleads guilty in air bag scandal, agrees to pay $1B

-By Tom Krisher and Ed White The Associated Press
+February 28, 2017 by Tom Krisher and Ed White The Associated Press

 Feb.
 28, 2017 – Japanese auto parts maker Takata Corp. pleaded guilty to fraud Monday and agreed to pay $1 billion in penalties for concealing an air bag defect blamed for at least 16 deaths, most of them in the U.S.